Teaching

 Sarah is the Lorraine Sherley Professor of Literature in the English Department at TCU.
 An affiliate of both the Women and Gender Studies Program and the Comparative Race and Ethnic Studies Program, Sarah teaches courses in Writing Studies; American, global, and transatlantic literatures; authorship; archival methods; the history and praxis of American Studies; feminist inquiry methods; and public humanities.

 Much of Sarah’s teaching involves mentoring and collaborating with students in the English Department’s graduate programs.
-She is especially proud of having co-authored a number of scholarly publications along with graduate students and to have collaborated in many interdisciplinary humanities projects (such as The Bluest Eye initiative and the Teaching Transatlanticism website) with both graduate and undergraduate students.
+She is especially proud of having co-authored a number of scholarly publications along with graduate students and to have collaborated in many interdisciplinary humanities projects (such as The Genius of Phillis Wheatley Peters initiative and the Teaching Transatlanticism website) with both graduate and undergraduate students.

 Along with course offerings, Sarah’s teaching incorporates collaborative programs and workshops with educators, as well as an active agenda of public talks and conference sessions.
 (See her CV in the “About” section for examples.)

 Sarah also cultivates opportunities for writing about her teaching through both traditional academic publications (e.g., peer-reviewed journal articles and books published by academic presses) and less formal venues such as web publishing devoted to teaching stories.
-Here are several examples of Sarah’s writing about her teaching:
+Here are several examples of Sarah’s writing about her teaching and to support others’ teaching:

 #MeToo Books: Entry Points for Men’s Understanding a Women’s Movement